Lucky Lindy!

 "Lucky Lindy!" is a fox-trot song composed by Abel Baer, with lyrics by L. Wolfe Gilbert.
 It was published by Harmony in 1927.

 The song was the first to celebrate Charles Lindbergh's transatlantic flight in the Spirit of St. Louis and his landing in Paris.
+Hundreds more followed.

 The sheet music can be found at the Pritzker Military Museum & Library.

 Lyrics

-The piece was "Dedicated to the mother of 'Lucky Lindy'" and the sheet music describes it as a "Fox-Trot Song."
-Glibert's lyrics, as printed in the sheet music, are as follows:
+The piece is "Dedicated to the mother of 'Lucky Lindy'" and the sheet music describes it as a "Fox-Trot Song."
+Gilbert's lyrics, as printed in the sheet music, are as follows: